systems-cs-pub-ro/operating-systems-oer/content/chapters/software-stack/lab/README.md

 Code means instructions that are to be fetched by the CPU, decoded and executed.
 This is called **machine code**, i.e. binary instructions that are understood by the CPU.

+TODO: diagram hardware vs software - the benefit of software

 So, when compared to hardware, **software is highly flexible**.
 We can tie together specific instructions to handle a given task and run them on hardware (CPU, memory, I/O).
 Different pieces of these instructions solve different tasks and run on the same hardware.
 Moreover, these pieces of instructions can be duplicated and run on different pieces of hardware, thus providing **software reusability**.
 All we are left with is creating those pieces of instructions, also called programs.

-The most direct way is to write programs in machine code.
+The most direct way to write programs is in machine code.
-We check the CPU understanding of instructions (also called the ISA - *Instruction Set Architecture*) and then we write the binary (machine code) instructions for our program.
+First, we browse the CPU's "language" called the ISA - *Instruction Set Architecture* - and then we write the binary (machine code) instructions for our program.
 This is how things happened in the early days of computing, when [punched cards](https://en.wikipedia.org/wiki/Punched_card) were used.
 Obviously, this is cumbersome, error prone and a mess to maintain, update and reuse.